DLUT-YRH/DSFN/README.md

 ***Please note that, similar to the training phase, the testing phase still has sequential nature.***

-## Download
-Please download the pre-trained model([Google Drive](https://drive.google.com/drive/folders/1qsvIj7iN62gdHJLytTAzfvrOZaGaqXzR) or [Baidu Yun](https://pan.baidu.com/s/1VpBGxePAbQoL7IbNspQMuA?pwd=2025)) and place it in the corresponding path.

 ## Any Question
 If you have any other questions about the code, please email: yanruhao1997@hotmail.com